defval/inject/README.md

 [![Build Status](https://img.shields.io/travis/defval/inject.svg?style=for-the-badge&logo=travis)](https://travis-ci.org/defval/inject)
 [![Code Coverage](https://img.shields.io/codecov/c/github/defval/inject.svg?style=for-the-badge&logo=codecov)](https://codecov.io/gh/defval/inject)

+## This repository will be archived

+After using this library in production for a year, I made some conclusions about library API and really useful features.
+I don't want to make breaking changes and have a `v3` version.
+It's not that popular.

+I put old and new ideas in [goava/di](https://github.com/goava/di).

 ## How will dependency injection help me?

 Dependency injection is one form of the broader technique of inversion